-In some cases workstations running Deep Freeze may lose connection to the domain and be unable to logon until re-joined to the domain.
+In some cases, workstations running Deep Freeze may lose connection to the domain and be unable to logon until re-joined to the domain.

-When computers are configured to use Active Directory a computer account and password are created in the Active Directory database that allow that workstation to communicate securely with the domain.
+When computers are configured to use Active Directory a computer account and password are created in the Active Directory database that allows that workstation to communicate securely with the domain.
 This computer account will by default have its password updated on a periodic basis depending on how the users have configured the domain.
-In the case of a computer running Deep Freeze changes to this password cannot be retained on the local machine and after a reboot the computer may not be able to authenticate against the domain.
+In the case of a computer running Deep Freeze changes to this password cannot be retained on the local machine and after a reboot, the computer may not be able to authenticate against the domain.
 This will commonly show up as an error that the Trust Relationship between the domain controller and the workstation has failed.

 There are two approaches to this issue,

 Deep Freeze 7.6 and higher have provisions to manage the changes to the secure channel passwords on the workstations.
 The software will suppress the password changes on the workstation side until the workstation enters a thawed state, once the computer is thawed the password will be changed and cached on the local workstation.

 This feature will require that workstations be thawed on a periodic basis to ensure that the changes can be retained across future reboots.
 This can be done as part of the normal scheduled update cycle for Windows updates or other 3rd party product updates and will happen in the background provided that the option to manage secure channel password updates is selected.